chan-yang2020/week5-assignment/README.md

 select * from user;
 select count(id) as NumOfUser from user;
 select * from user order by time desc;
-select * from user where id between 2 and 4 order by time desc;
+select * from user order by time desc limit 1,3;
 select username from user where id=1;
 select username,password from user where id=1;
 updata user set name='丁滿' where id=1;